skip to content

 Review by the Veterans' Review Board

-Decisions that can be reviewed by the Veterans' Review Board include those relating to the rejection of a claim for a Disability Compensation Payment or a War Widow(er) Pension.
-Decisions relating to a Service Pension are not reviewed by the Veterans' Review Board, but rather are reviewed internally by a Department Review Office in the first instance.
+The Veterans' Review Board can review decisions (including refusals) relating to certain claims for compensation, payments or pensions.
+Decisions relating to a Service Pension are not reviewed by the Veterans' Review Board, but are reviewed internally by a Department Review Officer in the first instance.

 There is no fee or charge to apply for a review by the Board.

-Review by the Veterans' Review Board : Last Revised: Tue May 6th 2025
+Review by the Veterans' Review Board : Last Revised: Fri Jul 3rd 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.